Version Compatibility

 - Package metadata aligned.

-composer.json/pyproject.toml/package.jsonprerelease tags match thestability_levelfor the SDK family they belong to (e.g.0.xPython and CLI SDKs areprerelease,2.0.xserver and workflow arestable). - Version-history aligned.
-The version-history table below does not introduce stability claims that contradict this page.
+composer.json/pyproject.toml/package.jsonprerelease tags match thestability_levelfor the SDK family they belong to (e.g.0.xPython and CLI SDKs areprerelease,2.0.xserver and workflow arestable). - Rust protocol authority aligned.
+The released crate's

 Version History